Author: Yumi Matsui and Clifford Lee

-Summary: This video documents how high school history students created digital stories as part of the American Immigration Project.
+Summary: This inspiring video documents how an English and a history teacher collaborated to have their high school history students created digital stories as part of the American Immigration Project.
 The semester-long multimodal project incorporated interviews, transcription. discussion, writing voiceover scripts, and digital production.
 Composing images and audio to create powerful presentations, students shared their stories at a final Exhibition Night screening.
 Teachers interested in project-based learning will find inspiration as well as practical strategies in the related resources.

 Original Date of Publication: January 2009

 What does it look like when writing classrooms incorporate digital literacy?

 In 2007, two Bay Area Writing Project teacher-consultants, Yumi Matsui and Clifford Lee, collaborated with the Pearson Foundation to document their semester-long, project-based learning unit focused on immigration.